Wintergreen is a ski area located in the state of Virginia in USA. The resort is in the town of Nellysford, VA.

 Skiable Terrain by Difficulty Level

-Wintergreen has 129 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Wintergreen is mostly a beginner-friendly ski area, with about 23% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 77%.
+Wintergreen has 129 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Wintergreen is a beginner-friendly ski area, with about 23% of its trails as easy.
+However, it also has a fair share of more difficult runs - which account for the remaining 77%.

 Beginner trails (identified by a green circle) are the easiest trails on the hill with a gradual 25% or less gradient, and are usually wide to accommodate beginner skiers.